-The Washington County CDA serves as the Public Housing Agency (PHA) and has entered into an Annual Contributions Contract with HUD to operate up to 65 scattered site public housing units and 40 unit Whispering Pines public housing apartments Section 8 Project Based apartments and townhomes.
-The Washington County CDA also administers 176 Housing Choice Vouchers, including a recent allocation of 10 Veterans Administration Supportive Housing (VASH) vouchers.
+The Washington County CDA serves as the Public Housing Agency (PHA) and has entered into an Annual Contributions Contract with HUD to operate 49 units of Public Housing, which include a 40-unit public housing apartment in Forest Lake, Whispering Pines, and 9 units of privately-owned, mixed-finance residential units at Pondview and Lakeside Apartments in Woodbury.
+In December of 2020, 56 scattered-site Public Housing units were converted through Section 18 Demolition/Disposition, out of Public Housing, and are now utilized as affordable rental properties.
+Qualifying residents received Tenant Protection Vouchers through the Section 8 program.
+The Washington County CDA also administers Section 8 Project Based apartments and townhomes, and 237 Housing Choice Vouchers, including allocations for Mainstream, Veterans Administration Supportive Housing (VASH) and the Family Unification Program.
 Over the last year, the CDA has taken the following actions to improve its public housing units and resident initiatives: